 The morning after another date with Wegler, we find Carmela in her kitchen in a state of total infatuation.
 She dreamily stares out the window and listens to Bobby Vinton’s “Over the Mountain” while skinning a cucumber.
-Tony’s sudden arrival, when coupled with the earlier reference to the castrated Abelard, might lead us to consider the skinned cucumber as a castration-symbol.
+Tony shows up, and his sudden arrival, when coupled with the earlier reference to the castrated Abelard, might lead us to consider the skinned cucumber as a castration-symbol.
 Dangerously, Wegler chooses this precise moment to call Carmela.
 As he talks to her on the phone, we see that he is reading Charles Frazier’s Cold Mountain (the novel’s popularity was in full resurgence at the time because the film adaptation had come out a year earlier):

 The titles of both Vinton’s song and Frazier’s novel point to that mountain-like obstacle that stands between Wegler and Carmela—Tony Soprano.
 Wegler’s plan for their evening is very evocative, almost poetic: “I made reservations at that crab place down by the shore.
 Dinner and a little night-swimming.”
 In contrast, there is nothing evocative or poetic about Tony’s day-swimming; after asking Carmela what that “fag” Wegler wanted, he tears off his clothes and cannonballs into the pool.

 This episode makes a point of depicting just how much Carmela has loosened her grip on her once-rigid religious beliefs.
 Chase reintroduces the character of ‘Father Phil’ into the narrative now in order to emphasize how Carm’s beliefs have changed.
 Over lunch, Father Phil (probably guided more by sexual jealousy than by priestly obligation) reminds Carmela that embarking on a relationship with Wegler would be a sin.
 When Carmela counters his argument with a difficult theological question, Phil tries to duck the issue behind a waiter’s peppermill:

 But Carmela is not actually trapped, because she is no longer the slave to dogma that she once was.
 Just before he jumps into the swimming pool, Tony asks Carmela about her belief that homosexuals will go to hell, and she replies, “That was a long time ago.”
 Carmela’s religious views are becoming more progressive.